xraypy/feff85exafs/t/materials/README.md

     This baseline can also serve as a platform for testing changes across versions of Feff, allowing us to probe in a systematic way the differences in EXAFS analysis between versions 6 through 9 or Feff.
+Baseline calculations have been made with and without self-consistency.

-The testing infratructure is implemented as a [Larch](https://github.com/xraypy/xraylarch) plugin.
+The testing infrastructure is implemented as a [Larch](https://github.com/xraypy/xraylarch) plugin.
 See below for details.

-The testing infratructure will be designed so that it is easy to add new tests, so long as an appropriate set of files is provided for each new test.
+The testing infratructure is designed so that it is easy to add new tests, so long as an appropriate set of files is provided for each new test.

 Please note that the file naming comventions for the test files are quite strict.
 If you introduce a new material, say Ceria (CeO2), and